 How to Request a Recommendation Letter for Work or Study in 2026

-A good request does more than sound polite.
-It gives the recommender context, timing, and enough detail to write a letter that actually helps your application or study plans.
+A strong request goes beyond being polite.
+It provides your recommender with clear context, timing, and enough detail to write a letter that genuinely supports your application or study plans.

 Free Samples for Reference Letter Request

-GMAC says applicants should choose recommenders who have worked closely with them.
-Expert interpretation: ask the person with direct examples, not the most impressive title.
+GMAC advises applicants to choose recommenders who have worked closely with them.
+In practice, this means you should ask someone who can provide direct examples of your work, rather than simply choosing the person with the most impressive title.

 Request a Letter of Recommendation From a College Teacher

-Made for a student asking a college teacher for support, this sample gives enough context without sounding heavy.
-It helps the request feel respectful, specific, and easy to answer.
+This sample is designed for a student requesting support from a college teacher.
+It provides enough context without sounding burdensome, making the request feel respectful, specific, and easy to respond to.

 Dear Professor [Name],